imazzi/kata-yatzi-java/README.md

 </li>

 </ul>
-If a player manages to score at least 63 points (an average of three of each number) in the upper section, they are awarded a bonus of 50 points.<br>
+If a player manages to score at least 63 points (an average of three of each number) in the upper section, they are awarded a bonus of 50 points.<br><br>

 Lower Section: